Predatory pricing: Output restriction rule

 Williamson offers the output restriction rule to restrain dominant firms from engaging in predatory pricing.
 The rule stipulates that upon the entry of a new firm in a market, a dominant firm cannot abuse their position by increasing their output above the pre-entry level.
-A prevention period of 12 to 18 months should be adequate for new entrants to establish a market identity and understand economies of scale while disincentivising dominant firms from holding excess capacity.
+A prevention period of 12 to 18 months should be adequate for new entrants to establish a market identity and understand economies of scale while disincentivizing dominant firms from holding excess capacity.
 Williamson suggests that the output restriction rule possesses greater welfare properties than the short-run marginal cost rule or short-run average cost rule.

 Two tier approach

 Joskow and Klevorick offer a two-tier approach to identify predatory pricing.
 The first stage involves an analysis of the structural characteristics of the relevant market and the market power of the firm allegedly engaging in anti-competitive behaviour.
 The plaintiff must demonstrate that the market in which the behaviour occurred would be prone to predatory pricing and cause losses in economic efficiency.
 The second stage involves behavioural considerations which may demonstrate predation such as the dominant firm pricing below average variable cost.